teo-tsirpanis/Sigourney/README.md

 [![NuGet](https://img.shields.io/nuget/v/Sigourney)][nuget]
 [![CI build status](https://github.com/teo-tsirpanis/Sigourney/actions/workflows/ci.yml/badge.svg?branch=mainstream&event=push)](https://github.com/teo-tsirpanis/Sigourney/actions/workflows/ci.yml)

-Sigourney is a lightweight toolkit that helps developers write weavers, tools that modify other .NET assemblies using [Mono.Cecil][cecil].
+Sigourney is a lightweight toolkit that helps developers write .NET assembly weavers using [Mono.Cecil][cecil].

 ## Projects using Sigourney

-At the moment, Sigourney is known to be used by two projects, both developed by Sigourney's author.
+At the moment, Sigourney is known to be used in two projects.

-* [Covarsky][covarsky], a tool that brings co(ntra)variance in languages that don't support it like F#.
+* [Covarsky][covarsky], a tool that brings generic covariance and contravariance in languages that don't support it like F#.
 * [Farkle][farkle], an LALR parsing library that uses Sigourney for [its grammar precompiler][farkle-precompiler].

 If your project uses Sigourney, feel free to open a pull request to add it to the list.
 It would really help with understanding if and how third parties are using it, and managing breaking changes.